 Where the Permit Authority identifies an error in data recorded in, or submitted for recording, in the Permit Authority register, they will contact the activity promoter to discuss and agree the corrections to be made.
 Where the activity promoter identifies an error, they will contact the Permit Authority to discuss and agree the corrections to be made.
 If an error has been identified on an application, the activity promoter shall submit a permit variation request by the end of the next working day following the agreement of the correction.
 This permit variation request should include the corrected data and the reference number provided while agreeing the correction; it must also state the data elements that have been corrected.

-The works data variation process is described in the EToN Technical Specification, which also defines those data elements for which an agreement reference is required prior to changes.
+The works data variation process is described in the current technical specification, which also defines those data elements for which an agreement reference is required prior to changes.

 A variation fee will not be applicable if a modified application is submitted prior to the permit being granted by the Permit Authority.
 If the permit has been granted, a fee is applicable for granting the variation application unless otherwise and specifically agreed.